Fix Do You Want to Allow This App From an Unknown Publisher

 - Modify UAC settings in Control Panel

-- Go to Start > type cmd > right-click Command Prompt > select Run as Administrator.
+- Right-click on Command Prompt and select Run as Administrator.

-- Now type “sfc /scannow” without quotes and hit “Enter”.
+- Now type sfc /scannow and hit Enter.

 - Wait for the scanning process to complete and then restart your computer.
 All corrupted files will be repaired on reboot.

-- In the left hand panel of the Windows defender program, select the shield icon.
+- In the left-hand panel of the program, select the shield icon.